 Take a look at their website, upncoming.art to discover which artworks you can buy from there.
 You should also get your dose of inspiration from their Instagram @upncoming.art!

-We also published interviews and stories about others .ART adopters that are filled with excellent ways to start your collection.
+We also published interviews and stories about others .ART adopters are filled with excellent ways to start your collection.
 La Pera Project sent us a post about their story and featured their approach to collectors in the digital area.
 Among them, you can read more about the new platform Photential in our blog post Interview with Photential.
 Signs & Symbols also featured on our blog with an interview in 2020 has a special initiative that gives you’re the opportunity to acquire some pieces by their artists.

 No matter where you acquired your first piece for your collection, make sure that you love it!
-That is the number one advice collect only what you love no matter if it is trendy or not right now!
+That is the number one piece of advice collect only what you love no matter if it is trendy or not right now!